alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-Always unwrap at the **Edge** of your application (Controller, CLI, UI).
-Convert success values to DTOs and errors to `ProblemDetails` or status codes.
-This keeps your internal logic decoupled from your external contract.
+By unwrapping at the boundary with `Match`, you ensure your external interface remains clean, predictable, and decoupled from your internal error-handling logic.

 ### Key Benefits
 Using `Result` provides structural advantages over exceptions or sentinel values: